netsys-edinburgh/DeepSpace/README.md

 Please ensure ImageHash is available before using BLSH module.

+Run `python detect.py -i [your-target-path]` will detet the high similar images in terms of BLSH

 ## Compress

-Compression in DeepSpace comes with a simple logic - SSIM based resolution selection.
+Besides the BLSH comparison with reference images, the compression in DeepSpace comes with a simple logic - SSIM based resolution selection.

+The corresponding code can be founf in '\Compress\creat_input.py'

+You must run BLSH with reference images before running the SSIM-based compress.

+## Decompress

+The decompress process is based on wavelet diffusion, where the SR model for each scenario and resolution shall be trained separately.

+To train the model, simply use the `..\decompress\run.sh`

+Similarly, `..\decompress\test_srwddgan.py` specifies how to evaluate a trained model.